 Category Archives: wedding photography at dodmoor house

-Dodmoor House, it’s a beautiful place for a wedding it has to be said.
-It has a flawless track record of delivering tears as well, every single wedding I have ever photographed there has had the bride and groom in tears at some point during the day.
+The Northamptonshire countryside, it’s a beautiful place for a wedding it has to be said and I can now officially state that as of 2019 I am officially a wedding photographer in Northamptonshire!.
+This chic vintage venue has a flawless track record of delivering tears as well, every single wedding I have ever photographed there has had the bride and groom in tears at some point during the day.
 Typically it’s during the ceremony, maybe it’s the long walk from the prep room to the ceremony that gets both the bride and grooms emotions amped up!
 It must be nerve racking, as soon as you leave the bridal prep room the guests who line the barn on the nearside can all see you, you then glide across the courtyard as you see a room full of smiling faces (hopefully faces and not a wall of phones).
 Then you reach the top of the aisle and it’s long aisle it has to be said.
 With a packed house it must feel like a hundred metres away.
 I think it’s the perfect setup.
 If you are behind closed doors and suddenly emerge at the top of the aisle, the formal procession may last only a handful of seconds.
 I think at that point the doors open and one must simply feel shock, suddenly you’re greeted with an entire room full of people and your partner waiting at the other end of the room.
-In this instance at a Dodmoor House wedding, the process happens gradually.
+In this instance, the process happens gradually.
 You get a glimpse of people through the curtain, then you appear and you see a few more.
 As you cross the courtyard and get ever closer a few more faces become clear and smiles can be seen in high resolution.
 This helps take the initial shock out of the situation, it’s not so overwhelming.
 By the time you reach the top of the aisle, the shock has subsided and what’s left is a sense of relief as you see your beloved waiting to greet you at the other end of the room.
 That’s my analysis anyway, considering the number of weddings I’ve seen and the format the bridal party entrance can take, I think it’s pretty bloody accurate.